DialogueMaker/plugin/README.md

-# Dialogue Maker Plugin
+# Dialogue Maker
 ![](https://github.com/user-attachments/assets/8759b695-e748-44df-93d8-1c935387af4e)

 ## About
-Run the show with the Dialogue Maker Plugin: an open-source plugin for creating RPG-like dialogue boxes for NPCs in your Roblox game!
+Run the show with the Dialogue Maker: an open-source plugin for creating RPG-like dialogue boxes for NPCs in your Roblox game!
 It comes with a GUI that helps you add messages and player responses to your NPCs.

+> [!TIP]
+> This plugin is intended for non-programmers and developers of small games to easily create dialogue in their game.
+If you or one of your teammates know how to program, the Dialogue Maker Group recommends installing the [DialogueMaker/client](https://github.com/DialogueMaker/client) and [DialogueMaker/conversation](https://github.com/DialogueMaker/conversation) libraries for more control.

 ## Features
 ### Responsive dialogue editor